Red Arrows: Displays

 The summer 2019 display season took the team on a tour of North America, known as Western Hawk 19.
 After performing at RIAT, the team departed across the Atlantic at the end of July.
 As well as performing at US and Canadian air shows, they promoted the UK through school visits and meetings with business leaders.
 This was the Red Arrows' biggest-ever tour, flying to more than 25 cities, 21 displays and 30 flypasts.

+For the 2022 display season, The Red Arrows are flying a seven aircraft display, due to "2 formation pilots moving to other roles within the RAF".
+Flypasts are still intended to be performed with nine aircraft, with experienced Red Arrows pilots flying the remaining 2 aircraft.
 On 2 June 2022 Trooping the Colour, as part of Platinum Jubilee of Elizabeth II, closed with the Queen and Royal Family observing a flypast from the balcony of Buckingham Palace.

-For the 2022 display season, The Red Arrows are flying a seven aircraft display, due to "2 formation pilots moving to other roles within the RAF".
-Flypasts are still intended to be performed with nine aircraft, with experienced Red Arrows pilots flying the remaining 2 aircraft.On 2 June 2022 Trooping the Colour, as part of Platinum Jubilee of Elizabeth II, closed with the Queen and Royal Family observing a flypast from the balcony of Buckingham Palace.